Recipe: Pears In Light Vanilla Syrup – With Optional Canning Instructions

 Instructions

-1. To make light syrup at a 3 parts water to 1 part sugar, boil 6 cups of water, then add 2 cups sugar and stir to dissolve.
+1. Make light syrup (3 parts water to 1 part sugar) Boil 6 cups of water, then add 2 cups sugar and stir to dissolve.
 Boil for 3-4 minutes to completely dissolve sugar.
 Remove from heat & set aside.

 2. Peel, core & halve fresh pears.
 If desired, drop prepared pears into fruit fresh solution to keep them from turning brown.
 (I typically just drop them in my simple syrup pot & give a stir)

-3. When all pears and prepared, drain from fruit fresh solution (if using) and transfer pears to simple syrup pot.
+3. When all pears and prepared, drain from fruit fresh solution (if using) and add pears to simple syrup.
 Boil about 5 minutes for hot-pack procedure.

-Remove from heat & stir in 1 teaspoon of vanilla extract.
+Remove from heat & stir in 1½ teaspoons of vanilla extract.

 Water-Bath Canning